Upplýsingar um umsóknar- og inntökuferli á alþjóðlegum meistaranámsbrautum eru eingöngu á ensku.

 Furthermore, they evaluate the applicant’s ability to take initiative and work independently, their creativity, ability to collaborate, and whether the applicant possesses independent and critical thinking.
 Applicants will have completed BA/BS Degree or equivalent and it is desirable that they have acquired work experience in the field of fine art.

-Applicants will have completed a bachelor degree in Fine Art or in related fields of art and theory.
+Applicants will have completed a BA degree in Fine Art or in related fields of art and theory.

 Furthermore, applicants are required to supplement their application with a statement outlining their area of interest within the field and the methods and/or research questions that they intend to investigate further through their art practices and study.